BolajiAyodeji/Blogposts/ck7ft0r9100p7nds1ja70s9mu.md

 I uploaded [this image](https://res.cloudinary.com/bolaji/image/upload/v1583381262/bolaji_headshot.jpg) to Cloudinary with an initial file size of 1.46 MB

-Now I apply the `f_auto` parameter just after the `/upload/,` and the image is delivered as WebP to Chrome browsers (376 KB), JPEG-XR to Internet Explorer browsers, or as a regular JPEG to browsers that support neither format.
+Now I apply the `f` parameter with value `auto` (f_auto) just after the `/upload/,` and the image is delivered as WebP to Chrome browsers (376 KB), JPEG-XR to Internet Explorer browsers, or as a regular JPEG to browsers that support neither format.

 ```
 https://res.cloudinary.com/bolaji/image/upload/f_auto/v1583381262/bolaji_headshot.jpg